pipplo/PipTube/Readme.md

 * You may see some dialogs from Media Center.
 Answer those
 * If leanback does not work you may need to install the latest version of flash.
 Open IE and install flash then try again.

-'''At this point you should see YouTube leanback.
-Logging in after this is optional'''
+At this point you should see YouTube leanback.
+Logging in after this is optional

 ###Logging In
 * Select the login option
 * Use a keyboard to fill in your login details
-** ''After logging in you may see an error message.
+* After logging in you may see an error message.
 If you do exit PipTube then re-run PipTube.
-This error is because of the issue with the flash file''
+This error is because of the issue with the flash file

-* You should now be able to access your own playlists
+You should now be able to access your own playlists